danialfarid/ng-file-upload/README.md

               // validate error name: validateFn ngf-validate-async-fn="validate($file)" // custom validation function, return a promise that resolve to
-              // boolean or string containing the error. validate error name: validateAsyncFn ngf-validate-force="boolean" // default false, if true file.$erro will be set if the dimension or duration
+              // boolean or string containing the error. validate error name: validateAsyncFn ngf-validate-force="boolean" // default false, if true file.$error will be set if the dimension or duration
-              // values for validations cannot be calculated for example image load error or unsupported video by browser ngf-validate-later="boolean" // default false, if true model will be set and change will be called before validation
+              // values for validations cannot be calculated for example image load error or unsupported video by the browser.
+              // by default it would assume the file is valid if the duration or dimension cannot be calculated by the browser. ngf-validate-later="boolean" // default false, if true model will be set and change will be called before validation

 >Upload/Drop</div>